Franke Graduate Application

 - Be a current, funded, doctoral graduate student in good academic standing

-- Be in your fourth or fifth year of full-time study in 2021-2022, the year of the fellowship.
+- Be in your fourth, fifth, or sixth year of full-time study in 2025-2026, the year of the fellowship.
 Remember that TGS calculates a student's year based on the number of quarters they have been in their PhD program.
 We encourage you to confirm your clock with TGS, especially if you have questions about an MA/PhD program.
-NOTE: We may be able to offer to 6th-years; please contact us if you are interested.

 - Be pursuing an independent humanities research project in any TGS PhD program

-Students receiving graduate assistance must meet adhere to the regulations governing recipients of University assistance.
+Students receiving graduate assistance must adhere to the regulations governing recipients of University assistance.

-Franke Graduate Fellow applications are accepted via an online portal (see link below).
+- Franke Graduate Fellowship applications are accepted via an online portal (see link below).

 - Research Statement: Dissertation abstract (2-3 pages)